gregplaysguitar/djangocms2000/reference.markdown

 #### `CMS_TINYMCE_CONTENT_CSS`

-Path to css file for styling tinymce editor - default is blank.
+Path, or callable returning a path, to css file for styling tinymce editor.
+Default is blank.
+Use a callable to avoid reversing urls etc at runtime.

 #### `CMS_POST_EDIT_CALLBACK`